-To obtain a local copy of the CSV file, if it was imported by another administrator, for example,

-$oxed{1}$ and select a destination folder.
+To obtain a local copy of the CSV file, if it was imported by another administrator, for example, click on $\boxed{1}$ and select a destination folder.
 You can then look up this file, edit it and import it into the same analysis unit or into another unit.

-You can also import a .cab file directly from the oxine menu in the panel on the left.
-Cab files contain the file(s) to be used in a Yara or loC analysis unit as well as other data such as the title and description of the unit.
+You can also import a .cab file directly from the $\exists$ menu in the panel on the left.
+Cab files contain the file(s) to be used in a Yara or IoC analysis unit as well as other data such as the title and description of the unit.
 In the same menu, the Export sub-menu makes it possible to export an analysis unit with all this information in a .cab file.

-12.2.2 Triggering an IoC scan when logs are generated in a rule
+12.2.2 Triggering an IoC scan when logs are generated in a rule loC scans triggered when logs are generated have a greater impact on the performance of agents than the impact of scheduled scans or scans on demand.